-All meetings of the club shall be chaired by the Commodore and in his/her absence by the Vice Commodore and in the absence of the Vice Commodore the meeting shall elect a Chairman from the members present.
-The quorum at an Executive Committee shall be five of the Members of the Executive Committee and at a General Meeting 10% of the financial Members.
+All meetings of the Club shall be chaired by the Commodore and in his/her absence by the Vice Commodore, and in the absence of the Vice Commodore the meeting shall elect a Chairman from the Members present.

+The quorum at a General Meeting shall be 10% of the Members.
 They may be present in person or by proxy.

-Only financial members over the age of 18 years may vote at any Meeting.
+Only Members over the age of 18 years may vote at any Meeting.
 General resolutions may be passed by a simple majority of votes.
 Each Member present having one vote and in case of equality, the Chairman for the time being shall have a second or casting vote.
-All resolutions passed at meetings of the club shall be conclusive and binding on all the Members whether they shall have been present at such meetings or not, provided that such meeting be held in conformity with the rules.
+All resolutions passed at meetings of the Club shall be conclusive and binding on all the Members whether they shall have been present at such meetings or not, provided that such meeting be held in conformity with the Rules.

+The Committee must ensure that accurate minutes are taken and kept of all General Meetings.

 b) Annual General Meeting

 An Annual General Meeting shall be held at a place to be determined by the Executive Committee between 1st July and 31st August in each year.
-The business at such Meeting shall be the election of the Officers and Executive Committee and Auditor(s) and the passing of the accounts and any other business of which notice shall have been given to the secretary 21 days before the date of such meeting.
+The business at such Meeting shall be to confirm the Minutes of the previous Annual General Meeting, to receive and consider the financial statements of the Club for the previous financial year, to elect the Officer Bearers and Executive Committee Members, confirm or vary the annual subscriptions and joining fee and any other business of which notice shall have been given to the Secretary 21 days before the date of such meeting.

-Each of the candidates for the positions of officers, other committee members and Auditor(s) shall be nominated by two Members.
+Each of the candidates for the positions of Office Bearers and General Committee Members shall be nominated by two Members.
 All nominations shall be proposed in writing, seconded and bear the signed acceptance of the nominee and forwarded to the Secretary not later than fourteen days immediately preceding the date of the Annual General Meeting.
 In the event of a sufficient number of members not being so nominated for election the vacancies may be filled at the Annual General Meeting.

+The Committee must ensure that accurate minutes are taken and kept of all Annual General Meetings.

 c) Extraordinary General Meeting

-The Executive Committee may at any time and shall on the requisition of any (twelve) Members stating the business for which it is required convene an Extraordinary General Meeting for any specific purpose
+The Executive Committee may at any time and shall on the requisition of any (twelve) Members stating the business for which it is required convene an Extraordinary General Meeting for any specific purpose.

-d) Special Executive Committee Meetings
+d) Special Executive Committee Meeting

-A Special Meeting of the Executive Committee may be called by a petition forwarded to the secretary and signed by not less than five members of the Executive Committee.
+A Special Meeting of the Executive Committee may be called by a petition forwarded to the Secretary and signed by not less than five members of the Executive Committee.

-7. Indemnity Clause
+7. Indemnity

-Officers, committee members and duty crew, acting in the bona fide discharge of their respective duties shall be and are hereby indemnified out of and to the extent of the club's funds against all actions, legal proceedings, costs, damages and expenses instituted or incurred by them in consequence of anything done, said or written by them in the legitimate discharge of their duties.
+Officer Bearers, Committee Members and Duty Crew, acting in the discharge of their respective duties in good faith shall be and are hereby indemnified out of and to the extent of the Club's funds against all actions, legal proceedings, costs, damages and expenses instituted or incurred by them in consequence of anything done, said or written by them in the legitimate discharge of their duties.

-Neither the club or any official of the club shall be responsible for any loss or damage to any article brought by members or guests on to the club premises, or for any loss or damage suffered by any members or guests in or about the club premises or in consequence of the use of the property of the club or otherwise.
+Neither the Club nor any official of the Club shall be responsible for any loss or damage to any article brought by Members or guests on to the Club premises, or for any loss or damage suffered by any Members or guests in or about the Club premises or in consequence of the use of the property of the Club or otherwise.

 8. Funds

-a) The funds of the club shall be derived from membership fees, visitor fees, donations and such other sources as the Executive Committee determines.
+a) The funds of the Club shall be derived from membership subscriptions, visitor fees, donations and such other sources as the Executive Committee determines.